sajuptpm/jiocloud-docs/build_system.md

 # Architecture Overview

-The CI/CD system consumes upstream patches are validates them through a series of steps in a build pipeline.
+The CI/CD system consumes upstream patches and validates them through a series of steps in a build pipeline.
 Each step in the pipeline is intended to perform a set of testing tasks.